eager-dev/eagerx/docs/_shared/pendulum_real.rst

       graph.connect(actuator="pendulum_input", target=action.inputs.pendulum_input)

 .. note::
-  Mind the use of the :func:`~eagerx.core.register.bridge` decorator, which creates the link to the corresponding bridge.
+  Mind the use of the :func:`~eagerx.core.register.engine` decorator, which creates the link to the corresponding engine.
-  Therefore, the name of the *real_bridge* method is irrelevant, i.e. the link to the *RealBridge* is defined by the aforementioned decorator.
+  Therefore, the name of the *real_engine* method is irrelevant, i.e. the link to the *RealEngine* is defined by the aforementioned decorator.
   Also note that we are importing :class:`eagerx_dcsc_setups.pendulum.real`.
   During the import, the engine nodes of this module are registered and therefore we can use the :func:`~eagerx.core.entities.EngineNode.make` and :func:`~eagerx.core.entities.EngineState.make` methods with the IDs to create these nodes (e.g. PendulumOutput).